 Martin Connor is a writer & musician whose work, such as his recent book “The Musical Artistry of Rap,” unearths the musical abilities of modern pop musicians.
 In addition to bylines at BET, MTV, HipHopDX, XXL, and The Source, he’s also a regular guest on the Emmy-nominated Vox series “Earworm,” and writes weekly articles for RapAnalysis.com, where he is Editor-in-Chief.

-A game-changing, playable loop synthesizer with new content every day.
+A game-changing, playable sample playground with new content every day.
 FREE for the first 30 days.